 fascination for shoveling snow and I went after the snow had finished to deal with a few more centimeters.
 This morning, I went out at six to shovel the ice off the driveway.
 Mommy was worried that the roads were going to be terrible and that we maybe should not go.
 I assured her that the roads would be cleared and that my super driving would get us to the hospital.

 We gave ourselves an extra an hour this morning thinking that with the weather the way it was that the roads would be packed.
 To be honest, the roads were great.
 Most people had stayed home for the day and the plows had already done a number on the roads.
-As well, the weather had started to warm up and any ice that had accumulated had begun to melt.
+As well, the

 My mother decided that she would join us at the hospital today, so we made sure to pick her up.
 Whenever Parker has to get an infusion of IVIG (IgG through IV) we do it on 4C.
 We let the desk know that we are there and after signing a sheet we head down to our room to get comfortable for the morning.

 We first attempted a vein in his right hand but after the attempt failed on the first vein they found I suggested they use his foot since they were successful with that the last time it was done.
 This time, the nurses switched positions.
 It took two of us to keep Parker still as the nurse found a suitable vein and inserted the IV.
 A soccer player this kid will be they said.
 What strong legs.
 All four of us were sweating by the time it was over.
-As quickly as Parker started to cry, the tears vanished when I picked him and let him look around.
+As quickly as Parker started to cry, the tears vanished when I picked him and

 As I walked past reception back to our room, there was an attractive woman standing by reception waiting for one of the nurses.
 With his hair all sweaty and his face all red from crying, Parker turned to her and with his very best and biggest Parker smile he said hello.
 What a player.